Constraints on primordial non-Gaussianity from Quaia: Methods

-While the deprojection bias term can be corrected analytically if the true underlying power spectrum is known \cite{1609.03577,1809.09603}, we followed the approach of \cite{2410.24134} and estimated the deprojection bias as an effective multiplicative transfer function.
+While the deprojection bias term can be corrected analytically if the true underlying power spectrum is known \cite{1609.03577,namaster}, we followed the approach of \cite{2410.24134} and estimated the deprojection bias as an effective multiplicative transfer function from simulated mock data.
 This is similar to the procedure used in CMB analyses, when the final maps have been subjected to non-trivial filtering operations (either in the time, pixel, or Fourier domains) to mitigate the impact of specific systematics (e.g. correlated noise, scan-synchronous signals, etc.) \cite{1910.02608,2502.00946,2503.14452}.
 This approach has the advantage of being more robust against the assumed ``true'' power spectrum used when estimating the deprojection bias analytically, which in the case of studies involving large, cosmic-variance-dominated scales (as is our case) may not be known in detail.
 This method is discussed in detail in \cite{CornishInprep}.
-As discussed in \cite{2410.24134}, we found that the mode loss is important only on scales $\ell\lesssim 6$ and is generally smaller (by about 50\%) for the cross-correlations with CMB lensing than for the quasar auto-correlations.
-The effect is, nevertheless, small, and the transfer functions can be found in Fig. 1 of \cite{2410.24134}.
+As discussed in \cite{2410.24134}, we found that the mode loss is important only on scales $\ell\lesssim 6$ and is generally smaller for the cross-correlations with CMB lensing than for the quasar auto-correlations.
+The effect is, nevertheless, small, in particular on scales used in our cosmological analysis.
+In fact, the mode loss induced by deprojection affects mainly multipoles below $\ell\simeq 4$ at $\sim 40\%$ level, and at better than 5\% level for $\ell\gtrsim 6$, with the large loss on largest scales induced by the deprojection of the $Y_{1,0}$ and $Y_{1,1}$ templates needed to account for the \quaia dipole.
+In Figure~\ref{fig:tf_deproj} we show the transfer functions for all the relevant spectra used in the following.

 In Section \ref{sec:res} we will quantify the impact of the choices made regarding contaminant deprojection on our final constraints.
+While in Sec.~\ref{sssec:meth.qml} we describe an alternative analysis pipeline that is immune to transfer function effects and that was used to further validate the robustness of our analysis.
+We also verified that deprojecting mean-subtracted quadratic versions of the systematics templates did not change our conclusions.